ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 >
 >When would we want to co-assemble our contigs?

 We'll use tmux to run megahit in the background, as it is a very time-consuming step.
+Depending on your RAM settings, this may slow down your virtual box!
+Feel free to stop if you would rather use the pre-computed files.
 ```bash
 # Creating a new tmux environment
 tmux new-session -A -s anvio